-11 miles, out and back in Rutland on packed stone dust, almost entirely off road, with gentle slopes
+11 miles, out and back in Rutland, on gentle slopes which are stone dust paved.

 Rocks, Water and Sand along the MCRT